brunohkdc/PHP_fullstack_Bootcamp/README.md

 Check with the code owner.

 <h2>Localization</h2>
-Not all files are localized.
+Not all messages are localized.